 For the final prototype, I created a script.
 The script is divided into an input and output for the user in order to construct an accessible experience.
 A rough draft of the script may be viewed here:

-I created a final prototype in eight sections.
+I created a final prototype, which I separated into eight parts.
 I utilized voice commands in Adobe XD.
-Throughout the sections, I implemented the voice command system based on my edited script and added greater audio cues.
+Throughout the parts, I implemented the voice command system based on my edited script and added greater audio cues.
 The original images are on the left and changes are on the right.

 Accessible gaming allows for greater innovative features.
 Inspired by Pikachu Talk in my competitive analysis, users are able to speak directly to the Pokémon and ask the narrator questions.
 Lastly, I created an accessibility menu that allows for a high level of customization based on my research.